 Most people know that to qualify for a mortgage to buy a house, a borrower will need to prove their monthly income.
 This concept isn’t as easy as it sounds if you are paid on commission.
 Luckily, most mortgage Loan Officers in Michigan are also paid on commission, making them familiar with the process and equipped to help you.

-Here is what you need to know about getting a mortgage when you are commission based:
+What you need to know about getting a mortgage when you work on commission:

 - Only “verifiable” income can be used to qualify for a mortgage

 - Different mortgage programs have varying rules when it comes to handling commission income

 - Commission income CAN be used to qualify if it meets certain criteria (our Loan Officers have those specific requirements)

 - For Government (FHA, VA, RD/USDA) & Conventional Loans borrowers must have 2 years of commission income—income will be averaged for the last 2 years

 - Borrowers must provide signed copies of tax returns for 2 years as well as their most recent pay stub

 - Borrowers whose incomes reflect a significant decrease from one year to the next must show compensating factors to demonstrate why that decrease took place